litoco/Docs/AndroidDocs/jetpack-compose/migrating-to-compose/compose_and_viewmodels/README.md

 ```

 **NOTE:**

-<span style="color: blue;">Notice that here we have used `mutableStateOf` function which is part of the compose recomposition API that tell compose to update its view whenever the data within these API changes</span>
+<span style="color:blue">Notice that here we have used `mutableStateOf` function which is part of the compose recomposition API that tell compose to update its view whenever the data within these API changes</span>

 ## Integrate ViewModel with Jetpack Compose